OK

 • select the quantity of courses needed.

-• enter a Purchase Order number (This would come from your company accounting department for cost tracking and is optional).
+• Optional: enter a Purchase Order number (This would come from your company accounting department for cost tracking and is optional).

-Billing address
+Billing Address

 Payment information